b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 As a bonus to this exerise let's talk about sample sizes.

 Notice that after solving this exercise we said that if Peter is actually a better player than John and wins on average 5:1 with his opponent then still, most likely we will not be able to show this with 6 tennis games (`powerOfTest2` = `jl round(powerOfTest2, digits=5)`).
-So, if ten such experiments will be conducted around the world for similar Peters and Johns then roughly only in three of them Peter will be declared a better player after running statistical tests.
+So, if ten such experiments would be conducted around the world for similar Peters and Johns then roughly only in three of them Peter would be declared a better player after running statistical tests.
 That doesn't sound right.

 In order to overcome this at the onset of their experiment a statistician should also try to determine the sample size.
-First, he starts with asking himself a question: "how big difference will make a difference".
-This is somewhat an arbitrary decision.
+First, he starts by asking himself a question: "how big difference will make a difference".
+This is an arbitrary decision (at least a bit).
 Still, I think we can all agree that if Peter would win with John on average 99:1 then this would make a practical difference (probably John would not like to play with him, what's the point if he would be still loosing).
 OK, and how about Peter wins with John on average 51:49.
 This does not make a practical difference.
 Here they are pretty well matched and would play with each other since it would be challenging enough for both of them and each one could win a decent amount of games to remain satisfied.
 Most likely, they would be even unaware of such a small difference.

-In real life a physician could say, e.g. "I'm going to test a new drug that should reduce the level of 'bad cholesterol' (LDL-C).
+In real life a physician could say, e.g. "I'm going to test a new drug that should reduce the level of 'bad cholesterol' ([LDL-C](https://en.wikipedia.org/wiki/Low-density_lipoprotein)).
 How big reduction would I like to detect?
 Hmm, I know, 30 [mg/dL] or more because it reduces the risk of a heart attack by 50%" or "By at least 25 [mg/dL] because the drug that is already on the market reduces it by 25 [mg/dL]" (the numbers were made up by me, I'm not a physician).

 Anyway, once a statistician gets the difference that makes a difference he tries to estimate the sample size by making some reasonable assumptions about rest of the parameters.